In english

 Welcome to flåttkart.no – a website where anyone who wants can report tick sightings on humans and pets/other animals.

 Data collected will in the long run provide valuable information about the geographical distribution of sheep ticks (Ixodes ricinus) in Norway, seasonal variations, and give an indication of where in Norway there is a high or low risk of tick bites.
 You can report tick sightings on yourself, on pets (dog/cat) – or on game, which may be relevant for hunters.
 You can report ticks that have bitten, or ticks that have been found crawling on skin, clothing or fur.
 It is also possible to upload a picture of the tick.
-The project is part of a larger EU-project on ticks, NorthTick, which is funded by the EU through the European Regional Development Fund and the North Sea Region Program 2014 – 2020.
-In 2019, the Norwegian National Advisory Unit on Tick-borne diseases became a partner in NorthTick.
+The project was funded through NorthTick, an Interreg/EU project through the European Regional Development Fund and the North Sea Region Program 2014 – 2020.
+The Norwegian National Advisory Unit on Tick-borne diseases was a partner in NorthTick from 2019 to 2023.

 How to report tick sightings